yoasif/yoasif.github.io/_posts/2023-06-12-whats-going-on-with-reddit-firefox-whats-next.markdown

 Initially, most sub-reddits planned on a [48-hour](https://www.businessinsider.com/biggest-subreddits-affected-by-48-hour-blackout-list-private-2023-6 "Reddit users are going on a 48-hour blackout.
 Here are the biggest subreddits that won't be available during this time.") blackout.
 As it became increasingly clear to moderators that Reddit wasn't making any meaningful concessions on on the timing or amount of API price changes, moderators have begun discussing whether an indefinite blackout makes more sense, in order to make it harder for Reddit to simply wait out the blackout.

-The top moderator on r/firefox asked about what the moderators thought -- I added my two cents (I am a moderator):
+The top moderator on r/firefox asked about what the moderators thought -- I added my two cents:

 >This is the way I see it:
 >